Table of contents

 configure

 If configure gives errors they are once again likely to be due to the absence of necessary libraries.
 Once it works it will generates the local makefile for the modules using Makefile.am as the automake template file.
-Now run

 make